 1- a cartoon movie that gives you a good cry

-I love a good Disney/Pixar/Animated movie like the next person but we haven’t seen a lot of them such as Aladdin, Monsters Inc., Antz.
-We are not really “movie people” in that we don’t rush out to see the latest movies in the theater and we don’t run out to Target the day a movie comes out on DVD.
-In fact, we usually don’t get on the bandwagon months, sometimes years after a movie sensation comes out and when we do watch it, we can’t wait to talk about it!
+I love a good Disney/Pixar/Animated movie like the next person, but we haven’t seen a lot of them such as Aladdin, Monsters Inc., Antz.
+We are not really “movie people” in that we don’t rush out to see the latest movies in the theater, and we don’t run out to Target the day a movie comes out on DVD.
+In fact, we rarely get on the bandwagon months, sometimes years after a movie sensation comes out and when we watch it, we can’t wait to talk about it!
 Of course, no one is listening because they have already watched it like, a million times because they saw it years ago like normal people.

 Oh yeah, because everyone saw it in 1999.